 - Pace yourself.
-This is an all-day drinking event, there’s no need to be the fastest or you are going to end up the as the drunk guy betting people that if the Patriots lose you will do a butt chug.
-I’ll spare you the details of what this is, but yes he lost, and yes he did it (and then even proceeded to drink from the same bottle?
+This is an all-day drinking event, there’s no need to be the fastest, or you are going to end up the as the drunk guy betting people that if the Patriots lose, you will do a butt chug.
+I’ll spare you the details of what this is, but yes, he lost, and yes, he did it (and then even proceeded to drink from the same bottle?
 Ew!).
 Don’t be that guy.

 - Be sure not to go pool crawling without travel insurance.
 In case of an injury (I saw it happen) means you end up with expensive medical bills, or even have to cancel your trip mid-way.
-I recommend World Nomads as travel insurance for Sunday Funday in Nicaragua.
+I recommend using SafetyWing or HeyMondo.

-What to do after Sunday Funday in San Juan Del Sur
+Things to do in San Juan Del Sur Nicaragua

 Explore San Juan Del Sur